paldepind/paldepind.github.io/content/post/faster-than-arrays.md

 claim that List is faster than arrays.
 Several people responded with a healthy skepticism to this statement.
 How can something be faster than arrays which are native to JavaScript and highly optimized by the JavaScript engines?
-This blog post will attempt to answer that question.
+The short answer is that by exploiting immutability List can avoid a lot of unnececarry copying through structural sharing.
+This blog post will go into more detail and show how structural sharing leads to huge improvements in performance.

 # The problem with arrays